BobKoto/bob-site/pinballinfo.md

 This Android based 3D pinball game is easy to play and relaxing.
 Maybe I should have called it Chillusion. &#128512;

-Gameplay is physics based.
-Auditory (best with earphones) and optical illusions add some fun.
+ Auditory (best with earphones) and optical illusions add some fun, and a trance-like relaxation.

 [Back to screen shots](https://bobkoto.github.io/bob-site/image02)